 Catalina: We are a part of a very nice community called iPractice on Google+ that has 100 people from all over the world - Europe, Australia, New Zealand, Africa, US.
 These people are great professionals and start projects together or share resources and ideas.
 Some of them are consultants and come to the community with questions and everybody helps them with answers.
 Or if someone is working on a project and looking for a partner, they can find them there.
 It's a really nice and self-organized model.

 When talking about the future of work, I think this is a great example of how work should happen and how healthy working environments will look in the future.

-Both of you studied maths and Catalina even informatics but you ended up in HR.
+Both of you studied math and Catalina even informatics but you ended up in HR.
 Have you thought about becoming a nomadic developer rather than working in human resources?

 Ana: This was a challenge during the past years.
 While in Indonesia, we wanted to experiment with a different lifestyle, travel and see the world.
 But when we came back to Europe we didn't know exactly what we wanted to get involved in.
 We didn't know what kind of job would allow us to have the freedom we had gotten used to.

 By a very nice coincidence we got in touch with Perry Timms whom we met back in Bucharest.
 We told him we're going back to Europe from Indonesia and he recommended us to go to London, to see what's going on there and get involved in his projects.
 That was a very lucky moment for us and we were very grateful for that.